 In an interview with the BBC, a leading robotic process automation specialist, Ian Barkin, said: “This is an evolution […] the type of work we do will change.”

 “[AI] doesn’t have to lead to a culling of staff, it can empower them and unleash their creativity.
 It’s freeing them from doing the unproductive stuff.”

 Theorising about what jobs may or may not be taken over by machines is all well and good, but what can we do about it?

 Through learning new skills and being able to adapt to new working environments, we can be ready for when certain tasks are taken over by machines – as we’ll have other skills and specialisms to draw on.

 While it’s clear that nearly all jobs will be significantly impacted in some ways, many new roles that don’t currently exist will be created too; as was the case with the rise of other disruptive technologies such as social media, the telephone and the automobile.

 Here at Full Support, we value the importance of learning new skills and continued professional development.

-We offer a series of different CPD accredited courses in health & safety awareness, respiratory protective equipment maintenance and qualitative fit testing.
+We offer a series of different CPD accredited courses in health & safety awareness, respiratory protective equipment maintenance and quantitative fit testing.
 Click here to find out more.